tt-bot-dev/tt.bot/README.md

 - Getting user info and their avatar

 # Database
-Actually the database does nothing, however, in later future, it might do something.<br>
 The database is RethinkDB.
+It is a required backend that needs to mod commands to work.

 # How to set up
 1. Rename `exampleconfig.json` to `config.json`